 Our participants consistently failed to adopt an optimal strategy for searching a compound array with easy search on one side and difficult search on the other.
 In the first experiment, a large number of saccades were directed to the easy side of the display, on which the target would be clearly visible from the central fixation point.
 Each one of these unnecessary fixations slows search substantially.
 In the second experiment, we demonstrated that participants also search uniform displays inefficiently, generally making many more fixations than is necessary to find the target.
 Importantly, the inefficiency of search in the compound display reflects more than an additive combination of how inefficiently participants search the two types of displays alone.
 The additional inefficiency associated with the more complex array can be attributed to a failure to direct saccades to locations that can easily be estimated to provide the most information.

 Taken together, these experiments clearly demonstrate that a large proportion of fixations made during visual search are not guided by the principles behind the optimal search model (6, 7).
 Not only do observers demonstrate a preference for making far more fixations than is required – presumably to increase their perceived certainty – but even taking these sub-optimal fixations into account, fixations in the compound array are not directed to locations that yield the most information.
 A viable alternative to the optimal search model, recently been proposed by Clarke et al (12), is that a scan-paths during visual search can be modelled using a random walk.
+Mean performance of our participants is around 50% to each side, so a largely stochastic model would fit this pattern.
+Yet, a stochastic model would not explain the individual differences.
+It seems likely that different models will be required to fit different observers (i.e., we have a handful of participants who DO follow the predictions from ideal search).
 The current results are consistent with the notion that the processes underlying fixation selection during visual search may be more random and less efficient than current popular models suggest.